ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 in this world of chance and change.
 &quot;Oh! let the soul its slumbers break­
 Arouse its senses and awake
 To see how soon
 Life, in its glories, glides away,
 And the stern footsteps of decay,
 Come stealing on.&quot;
-F.
+F. W
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_byrd_ver01:data:sn85038115:0029602742A:1874021001:0029/pct:28.813310,76.301135,9.761484,3.812380/!600,600/0/default.jpg"/>
 </td>